reflectoring/reflectoring.github.io/_posts/2020-10-31-manage-jdks-with-sdkman.md

 ## Setting the Local JDK

 Sometimes, we might want to try out the new Java version, but not set it globally.
+**To achieve that, we have to apply the new Java version only on the current shell session**.

 This is easy with SDKMAN!.
 Simply run: `sdk use java <candidate>`.
 For example: `sdk use java 11.0.9.hs-adpt`